Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The UK government’s official figures for 2024 show a plastic packaging recycling rate of between 51 and 53.7%, according to DEFRA’s waste statistics, based on data submitted by accredited reprocessors and exporters.
 That includes plastic exported to other countries for processing, not all of which reaches a reprocessor.

 Independent surveys suggest the real-world number for household plastic is considerably lower.
-The Big Plastic Count 2024, a citizen-science survey of 225,000 UK households run by Greenpeace UK and Everyday Plastic, estimated that only around 17% of UK household plastic waste is actually recycled.
-Around 58% is incinerated, most of the rest landfilled or exported.
-The gap between the two figures reflects what counts as “recycled” in official statistics versus what actually becomes new material.
+The Big Plastic Count 2024, a citizen-science survey of 225,000 UK households run by Greenpeace UK and Everyday Plastic with academic support from the University of Portsmouth, estimated that only around 17% of UK household plastic waste is actually recycled.

 The practical rule is this: of the seven plastic types identified by the resin identification code on packaging, only two recycle reliably at scale.
 PET (code 1, used for drinks bottles) and HDPE (code 2, used for milk bottles and detergent containers).
 Polypropylene (code 5) is recyclable in principle and increasingly in UK kerbside schemes, but recovery rates are lower.
 Polystyrene (code 6), PVC (code 3), and mixed plastics (code 7) almost never recycle in practice.
 Once you colour a plastic, add a film layer, or combine two types into a composite, the cost of separating them usually exceeds the value of the recovered material.